manishv1/Linux-Johannes4Linux-Linux_Driver_Tutorial/README.md

 12. Using Parameters in a Linux Kernel Module
 13. IOCTL in a Linux Kernel Module
 14. Threads in a Linux Kernel Module
+15. Sending a signal from a Linux Kernel Module to an userspace application

 ## More Information